nrwl/nx/docs/shared/getting-started/nx-and-angular.md

 - Run `nx format`
 - Run `nx generate @nrwl/workspace:convert-to-nx-project --all=true`

+{% callout type="check" title="Nx and AngularCLI are compatible" %}
-**But regardless of whether you use `angular.json` or `project.json`, the configuration remains the same.
+But regardless of whether you use `angular.json` or `project.json`, the configuration remains the same.
 So anything written about `project.json` or `workspace.json` applies to `angular.json` in the same way.
-For instance, everything in [project.json and nx.json](/configuration/projectjson) applies to `angular.json` in the same way.**
+For instance, everything in [project.json and nx.json](/configuration/projectjson) applies to `angular.json` in the same way.
+{% /callout %}

 Note that even though the configuration is split, everything works the same way.
 All migrations and schematics that expect a single `angular.json` file, will receive a single file.
 Nx is smart, so it merges all the files in memory to make those migrations and schematics work.